 Why do we need to update our Land Development Code?

-Like many prosperous, growing communities, Wilmington has enjoyed considerable success attracting new development.
-Unfortunately, the City is operating with land use regulations originally written decades ago for a very different community that had abundant land available for development, minimal traffic congestion and a desire to minimize density through suburban growth.
-Today, Wilmington remains a highly desirable community, but one that is essentially built-out.
+Like many prosperous, growing communities, Wilmington has experienced a considerable amount new development.
 To accommodate the projected doubling of the region’s population by 2040, including an influx of 60,000 new residents within Wilmington, a different approach to development is needed.
 Infill and redevelopment are the new normal and land development regulations that have been patched and modified for years will no longer address the City’s needs.

 The purpose of the LDC revision is to address these issues, resulting in a set of regulations that are user-friendly, modern, and in-line with the policy direction in the city’s comprehensive plan — a blueprint showing how the city should grow — which was adopted in March, 2016.

 The city began a two-phase, multi-year project to rewrite its LDC in 2015.
 The first step was an in-depth review of the existing code.
 The second phase, which began in 2016, is the development of the new LDC.
 To do this, we are drafting new ordinances, getting input from City Council/Planning Commission, and other stakeholder groups.
-In the fall of 2019, we will begin a comprehensive public input process with a completed draft of the new ordinances.
+This spring, we will begin a comprehensive public input process with a completed draft of the new ordinances.

 Staff regularly presents updates on key concepts of the LDC to Council.